MuhamadMalik951/MuhamadMalik951.github.io/README.md

 Here are some of my highlight projects:

-🌤️ [Weather App](https://github.com/MuhamadMalik951/weather-app) - A web application that provides real-time weather forecasts for any location.
+🌤️ [Weather App](https://github.com/MuhamadMalik951/Weather-App) - A web application that provides real-time weather forecasts for any location.

+📄 [Resume Builder](https://github.com/MuhamadMalik951/resume-builder) - A web application that allows users to easily create and download customized resumes..

-📝 [To-Do List](https://github.com/MuhamadMalik951/to-do-list) - A simple and intuitive to-do list application where users can create, manage, and prioritize tasks.
+📝 [To-Do List](https://github.com/MuhamadMalik951/to-do) - A simple and intuitive to-do list application where users can create, manage, and prioritize tasks.

+❌ [Tic-Tac-Toe](https://github.com/MuhamadMalik951/Tic-Tac-Toe) - A classic Tic-Tac-Toe game built with JavaScript, featuring a simple user interface for 2-player gameplay.

-🍽️ [Restaurant Site](https://github.com/MuhamadMalik951/restaurant-site) - A restaurant website showcasing menu items, customer reviews, and a reservation feature.
+🍽️ [Restaurant Site](https://github.com/MuhamadMalik951/Resuarant-Site) - A restaurant website showcasing menu items, customer reviews, and a reservation feature.

 These projects demonstrate my proficiency in full-stack web development and showcase my ability to create functional and visually appealing web applications.